-The following is a summary of the concentration of credit risk by investment type as a percentage of the pool's fair value at June 30, 2008.
+The following is a summary of the concentration of credit risk by investment type as a percentage of the pool's fair value at June 30, 2008, the latest date available.

 Percent

 Investments in investment pool of portfolio

 U.S. Agency 65%

 U.S. Treasury 11%

 Local Agency Investment Fund 2%

 Money market funds 6%

 Certificates of deposit 11%

 Bankers acceptances 4%

 Commercial paper 1%

 100%